 - Step two: Once you’ve received the device, you will need to read through the instructions thoroughly.
 You should also make sure that you have all of the necessary parts of the sleep test before beginning your test.
 If the device is supposed to be paired with a smartphone app, be sure to check the connection before starting to record.
 Don’t forget to make sure the battery will last through the night!

 - Step three: Once you have completed your test, you can send in your data to be analyzed.
 Alternatively, if you’re conducting the study on your own, you may be able to remotely be able to access your results on the manufacturer’s website or smartphone application.

 Best at home sleep apnea test: PranaQ Sleep Apnea Test

-Though a range of sleep apnea trackers are on the market, PranaQ’s home sleep apnea test offers some distinct advantages, including:
+Though a range of sleep apnea trackers are on the market, PranaQ’s home sleep apnea test, TipTraQ, offers some distinct advantages, including:

 - Light & Comfortable: Our user-friendly design makes it easy to attach the device at the beginning of the test.
 The material is breathable and the device is so light, users will barely notice it after a few minutes.
 This is key for gaining accurate sleep insights because it’s important for the patient’s sleep to be as close to normal as possible.

 - Rechargeable: The device is rechargeable, so there’s no need to worry about changing batteries or suddenly running out of power in the middle of the night.

 - Device delivery: Everything about the process was made to be as convenient as possible for the patient.
 PranaQ will be responsible for the delivery of the device.

 - Data upload: After waking up and finishing the recording session, the patient’s data will be uploaded automatically and can be analyzed quickly.
 The results will be ready quickly and patients can check them directly through the smartphone app.